ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 The remainder of the paper is organized as follows.
-Section 2 describes the requirements that we consider, and section 3 details the SciSheets features that address these requirements.
+Section 2 describes the requirements that we consider, and Section 3 details the SciSheets features that address these requirements.
-The design of SciSheets is discussed in Section 4, and section 5 discusses features planned for SciSheets.
+The design of SciSheets is discussed in Section 4, and Section 5 discusses features planned for SciSheets.
 Our conclusions are presented in Section 6.

 2. Requirements
 ---------------

-This section present examples that motivate the requirements of expressivity, reuse, and complex data.
+This section presents examples that motivate the requirements of expressivity, reuse, and complex data.

 Our first example is drawn from biochemistry labs